-Sf6 gas is widely used in electric power transmission and distribution systems, as for example in gas insulated switchgear (GIS), circuit breakers (CB) and load break switches.
+Sf6 gas is widely used in electric power transmission and distribution systems, for example in gas-insulated switchgear (GIS), circuit breakers (CB), and load break switches.
 It combines unique electrical insulation and arc interruption capability.
-However, it is also a very strong greenhouse gas with a global warming potential (GWP) of about 23500 over a time horizon of 100 years and its use and release are regulated with further restriction being discussed.
+However, it is also a very strong greenhouse gas with a global warming potential (GWP) of about 23500 over a time horizon of 100 years and its use and release are regulated with further restrictions being discussed.

 Consequently, the search for alternative gases for use in power applications has been ongoing since about two decades ago.
-In this article brieﬂy reviews the status of the present solutions of alternative gases, with a focus on switching application.
+In this article, brieﬂy reviews the status of the present solutions of alternative gases, with a focus on switching applications.

 Sf6 alternative gases: